davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 Ironically, the 'storing the data' part of implementing a data store isn't all too challenging.
 The hardware does all the work, so from a software perspective all we really need to do is set up the transfer and get out of the way.

 The hard part is on the other end: retrieval.
 You have a disk (maybe a lot of disks) full of data, maybe written incrementally by lots of users over a long time.
-Today, a user comes along and requests a specific handful of bytes stored somewhere along your sea of billions (of bytes).
+Today, a user comes along and requests a specific handful of bytes rattling around somewhere in there.
 How do you efficiently find the specific data the client requested?

 In other words, storage is a search problem! <span style="font-size:85%">(Also, the title of this section is a bad pun!)</span>